civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changed: useless compiler warning disabled
 Added: CanTransport and IsCivilian, and a few other consistency changes to the Army class
 Fixed: Prevented a crash when a space plane gets assigned multiple orders
-Changed: Updated startegy database so that when two strategies are merged values aren't overwritten by the default values of an entry if this value has not been defined Changed:: Updated database generator so that bit pairs can now have default values as well.
+Changed: Updated strategy database so that when two strategies are merged values aren't overwritten by the default values of an entry if this value has not been defined Changed:: Updated database generator so that bit pairs can now have default values as well.
   That allow to have default values in databases with entries that are merged, without